nodemailer/wildduck/docs/api.md

 - **address** is the main email address for the user.
 If address is not set then a new one is generated based on the username and current domain name
 - **emptyAddress** if true, then do not set up an address for the user
 - **name** is the name for the user
-- **forward** is an email address to where all messages are forwarded to
+- **forward** is an array of email addresses to where all messages are forwarded to
 - **targetUrl** is an URL to where all messages are uploaded to
 - **quota** is the maximum storage in bytes allowed for this user.
 If not set then the default value is used
 - **retention** is the default retention time in ms for mailboxes.
 Messages in Trash and Junk folders have a capped retention time of 30 days.